tonibcn/rsk-chattalk/README.md

 ### Debug Mode Analytics
 When running with `DEBUG_MODE=true`, you get all the visual analytics in real-time during your chat session.

+## Cache System 💾
+The system automatically creates and manages a persistent embedding cache:

+- **Cache File**: `embeddings-cache.json` (automatically created, ~5MB)
+- **First Run**: Takes ~2 minutes to build embeddings and cache
+- **Subsequent Runs**: Near-instant startup (0.34s) using cached embeddings
+- **Cache Persistence**: Survives system restarts and sessions
+- **Auto-Management**: Cache updates automatically when documents change

+**Note**: The cache file is excluded from git (.gitignore) but preserved locally for performance.

 ## Troubleshooting
 - If embeddings call times out: ensure `nomic-embed-text` is pulled and Ollama is running.
-- If answers say “no info,” check the “Top matches” and context preview printed by the script.
+- If answers say "no info," check the "Top matches" and context preview printed by the script.
+- If startup is slow: First run builds cache; subsequent runs will be 359x faster.
+- For best performance: Use `ULTRA_FAST=true` mode for 20-30 second responses.

 ## Optional: Persistence (not enabled by default)
 - HNSWLib (local, fast, no server)